Long and short scales: Using both

 Some countries use either the short or long scales, depending on the internal language being used or the context.

 Using neither

 The following countries use naming systems for large numbers that are not etymologically related to the short and long scales:

 By continent

 The long and short scales are both present on most continents, with usage dependent on the language used.
-Examples include:
+For example: